fvangef/mlgsc/man/mlgsc_train.1.md

 **DMA|Prot**
 :   specifies whether the model is trained on nucleotide (DNA or RNA) or protein
     sequences.

 *multiple-alignment*
 :   the name of a file containing a Fasta-formatted mutliple alignment of the
     classifying region.
+In the first form (above), the Fasta header contains an ID and the taxon name (the phylogeny being supplied in a separate file).
+In the second form, the Fasta header also contains the taxon's complete anscestry (see below).

-The Fasta headers should have the following format:
+    In the first form, the Fasta headers should have the following format:

     `><ID> <taxon-name> [rest]`